Did you know that the National Sleep Foundation recommends you replace your pillow every one to two years?

 Gardening is a rewarding and awesome hobby, but all that weeding and sowing can be a little tough on the knees.
 Rather than buying a new knee cushion, double up an old pillow in a sturdy pillowcase.
 Or if you’re crafty, make a cover with outdoor-safe fabric so it’s more durable.

 7. Donate for Reuse or Recycle

-You’ll likely be hard pressed to find thrift stores that accept used pillows for sanitary reasons.
-But you may have some luck with a local animal shelter or wildlife rehabbers (or, turn them into pet beds and donate those).
+You may also have some luck donating old pillows to a local animal shelter or wildlife rehabbers (or, turn them into pet beds and donate those).
 You could also give them away via Craigslist or Freecycle to someone who could get a little more use from them.

 You might have a textile recycling facility nearby that specializes in fabrics and fibers and that accepts pillows.
 Some will only take linens, and foam pillows might be best taken to mattress or foam recyclers.

-Check Earth911 Recycling Search, or look for American Textile Recycling Service bins (they accept household textiles and are accessible in several states).
-If your pillows are feather or down, you can empty the feather into a compost bin.
+Check Earth911 Recycling Search or look for American Textile Recycling Service bins (they accept household textiles and are accessible in several states).
+If your pillows are feather or down, you can empty the feather into your compost bin.